errolgh/alphabet-match-game-frontend/README.md

 ***LAST RECAP***
 ###to do###
 - main menu routes and buttons

 - end game when lettersRemaining.length == 0

-- make a redirect for path='/game?' due to fluke error on fetching alphabet_hash
+- crashes when choice array already includes wrong answer

-- GameContainer.js error from 'choices array already includes wrongAnswer' condition
+- Letters occasionally repeat

 - CheatModal component should render all letters and remaining letters